Religion in Bhutan: Bon

-Bon, the country's animist and shamanistic belief system, revolves around the worship of nature and predates Buddhism.
 Although Bön priests often officiate and include Bön rituals in Buddhist festivals, very few citizens adhere exclusively to this religious group.

 Christianity

-Christians are present in small numbers, especially in the Nepalese ethnic group.
-According to a 2007 report there were no Christian missionaries in the country, although international Christian relief organizations and Roman Catholic Jesuit priests engaged in education and humanitarian activities.
+Christianity is followed by a tiny minority with estimated 0.5% of the Population in Bhutan.
 Christianity was first brought to Bhutan in the late 17th century by Portuguese Jesuits, but the teachings failed to gain much traction among the devout Bhutanese Buddhists.
+A few Christians living in Assam and Bengal and other States have Bhutanese origins.
+The government of Bhutan did not recognize any Christian holidays as public holidays.

 Islam

-In 2010, the Pew Research Center estimated that 0.1% of the population were Muslims and Islam has no recognition there according to Bhutan constitution.
+In 2010, the Pew Research Center estimated that less than 0.2% of the population were Muslims and Islam has no recognition there according to Bhutan's constitution.

 Freedom and regulation of religion

 The law provides for freedom of religion; the religious institutions and personalities have a duty "to promote the spiritual heritage of the country while also ensuring that religion remains separate from politics" and that religious institutions and personalities remain "above politics."
 Reflecting the government's stated purpose of preserving individuals' religious and cultural values, the above prohibitive clauses in the Constitution have been interpreted to apply to proselytism and to prohibit religious personalities from voting, respectively.

 The Religious Organizations Act of 2007 aims to protect and preserve the spiritual heritage of Bhutan through providing for the registration and administration of religious organizations.
 To meet those goals, the Act creates the Chhoedey Lhentshog as the regulatory authority on religious organizations.
 This body regulates, monitors, and keeps records on all religious organizations in Bhutan, which are in turn required to register and maintain specified corporate formalities.

-Through 2007, there were no reports of violence associated with pressure to conform to Vajrayana beliefs.
-There were no reports of societal abuse or discrimination based on religious belief or practice.
+In 2022, Freedom House rated Bhutan’s religious freedom as 2 out of 4, noting that the constitution protects freedom of religion, but local authorities are known to harass non-Buddhists and people have experienced pressure to participate in Buddhist ceremonies and practices.